dusty736/obesity-explorer/team-contract.md

 ## Dealing With Conflict

 Any conflict will be dealt with through open and honest communication.
 A democracy style conflict management system will be used to make major decisions for this project.
 Constructive critcism with alternatives may be provided to any team member.
 If there are serious concerns, the issue may be escalated to the teaching staff.

+## References

+Wong, R. (2020).
+Teamwork Contract For MDS 522 - Group 29.
+Accessed on January 16, 2021 from https://github.com/jraza19/group29-javairia/blob/main/Teamwork_Contract.md.